pencilbox-vm/runtime/README.md

 # PencilBox

-PencilBox is a VM for Web Canvas Plotting.
+PencilBox is a Virtual Machine for HTML canvas plotting.

 ## What is this repository for
 **PencilBox** is a virtual machine running in browser.
 It provides canvas plotting for other programming languages and platform(C#, Python, etc).

 ## Environment